-A yearbook style guide can help you keep a balanced, consistent style throughout your book.
+A yearbook style guide can help you retain consistency throughout your book.

 Not all by itself, mind you: You still need to use it.
 And create it.

 In our experience, it’s the second half of that two-step process where people get hung up.
-After all, a yearbook’s a big thing.
-There’s a lot going on in one: Headlines, captions, stories, photos, layouts, mods, clip art, so on and so forth.
-And each element requires it’s own design choice.
+After all, a yearbook’s a big deal.
+A lot is going on inside one: Headlines, captions, stories, photos, layouts, mods, clip art, and so on.
+And each element requires its own design choice.

 Add up all those elements and all those choices, and you’ll see that creating a yearbook style guide can be a lot of work.
 That’s where this post comes in.

-Inside this post, we’ll cover what you should include in a yearbook style guide, why you should have one, and how to create and distribute it.
-Plus, we’ll even give you access to a free, ready-made yearbook style guide template you can use to jumpstart your own.
+This post will cover what you should include in a yearbook style guide, why you should have one, and how to create and distribute it.
+We’ll even give you access to a free, ready-made yearbook style guide template you can use to jumpstart your own.
 Read on.

 What’s a Yearbook Style Guide, Anyway?

-Used correctly, it lets you establish and enforce a consistent style throughout your yearbook.
-It’s an easy way to communicate to your yearbook team how your book should look and what should be done in specific situations.
-It’s the proactive way to coach your team and volunteers through the layout and design process.
+Used correctly, it lets you establish and enforce a consistent style throughout your yearbook and is a proactive way to coach your team and volunteers through the layout and design process.

-But a yearbook style guide works in another way, too: It lets you develop a vision for your book early on.
-And that alone has a huge advantage.
+But a yearbook style guide also works in another way.
+It lets you develop a vision for your book early on.
+And that alone has a considerable advantage.

-Armed with a style guide that outlines, for example, what fonts and colors they need to use, your team gets freed to express creativity on stuff that really moves a book forward, like developing coverage ideas, getting great photos and quotes, and designing great layouts.
+Armed with a style guide that outlines, for example, what fonts and colors they need to use, your team is free to express creativity on what moves a book forward, like developing coverage ideas, getting great photos and quotes, and designing great layouts.

-Think about it: If everyone is fretting over font choices and color palettes, they’re going to have a lot less time to do the stuff that makes an impact.
+Think about it: If everyone is fretting over font choices and color palettes, they will have less time to do the stuff that makes an impact.
 Eliminate that distraction for them.